 Beyond establishing which devices are allowed, you also need to outline which applications are permitted during business hours.
 If using social media isn’t a part of the job, you may want to consider whether you want employees using social media at work.

 Beyond apps that present potential distractions, apps can also create potential security vulnerabilities on devices with sensitive company data.
-Being mindful of which apps your employees are using at work is the first step to ensuring that they have the tools to focus on the task at hand while protecting your company’s data.
+A managed service provider in Los Angeles will help educate local business owners as to which apps your employees are using at work is the first step to ensuring that they have the tools to focus on the task at hand while protecting your company’s data.